Table of ContentsIntroduction Is It Legal to Scrape a Web Page and Use Its Data?

 The Consumer Privacy Act (CPA), passed by Congress in 1974, is the most significant one.
 It remains the first legal reference in most court cases.
 It confirms the right of American citizens to access, copy, and correct data held by governmental bodies.
 But the CPA has no impact on data collected online by private companies.

 At present, the internet remains a deregulated area where social media and tech companies practice an anything-goes approach.
 However, American states start stepping in with their own laws on data privacy, and California takes the leading position.

-It’s tricky to compare the two approaches.
+It’s tricky to compare the two approaches whether web scraping is legal in 2020.
 While the European Union has its GDPR combined with data security laws, the US does not have any federal-level regulation for consumer data privacy in force, and only California, Maine, and Nevada have legal privacy regulations in effect.
 They apply data breach notification rule in the other American states.